john-cd/rust_howto/src/intro.md

 ## What other books should I consult?

-[Rust by Example][rust-by-example-book]⮳ is similar in concept - a collection of runnable examples - but not in scope, as it focuses solely on the Rust language and standard libraries.
+[Rust by Example][book-rust-by-example-book]⮳ is similar in concept - a collection of runnable examples - but not in scope, as it focuses solely on the Rust language and standard libraries.

-The [Rust cookbook][rust-cookbook]⮳ demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
+The [Rust cookbook][book-rust-cookbook]⮳ demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
 It focuses mainly on `std` and a few core crates.
 The _Rust Cookbook_ is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.

 {{#include refs/link-refs.md}}